yasemingirgin/yasemingirgin.github.io/README.md

 ### Research Experience
-June 2021– August 20222
-Research Assistant
+Research Assistant (June 2021– August 20222)
-“Digital Public Diplomacy of Terrorist Organizations: Cases of Syra & Iraq”, funded by TUBITAK (The Scientific and Technological Research Council of Turkey).
+- “Digital Public Diplomacy of Terrorist Organizations: Cases of Syra & Iraq”, funded by TUBITAK (The Scientific and Technological Research Council of Turkey).
 Supervisor: Akın Ünver

-July 2020 – February 2021
+Research Assistant (July 2020 – February 2021)
-Research Assistant
-“The Effects of COVID-19 Uncertainty on Social, Economic, and Political Behavioral Patterns: Role of Risk Perception”, funded by TUBITAK (The Scientific and Technological Research Council of Turkey).
+- “The Effects of COVID-19 Uncertainty on Social, Economic, and Political Behavioral Patterns: Role of Risk Perception”, funded by TUBITAK (The Scientific and Technological Research Council of Turkey).
 Supervisor: Arhan S. Ertan

 ### Conference Presentations
 June 2023, “Gendered Accumulation of Status in the Field of Acting”, 15th INAS Conference, Princeton University, NJ, USA